Janouy/npm_date_picker_Jeanne_Boutry/README.md

 ## Installation

-To install React Easy Modale in your project, you can use NPM:
+To install react-date-picker-janouy in your project, you can use NPM:

 ```
-npm i react-test-janouy
+npm i react-date-picker-janouy

 ```